techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-client-uninstall.script.md

 ### Teams meeting add-in issue resolution

-Microsoft has [an additional script](https://download.microsoft.com/download/d/f/c/dfc1a7ce-e3da-4e12-94fc-bea60ba3d9ba/DetectAndUninstallTMA.ps1) to deal with issues such as the TMA problem mentioned previously.
-This script needs to be deployed in a user context through Intune or some manageability software, and run periodically to address any issues as they occur.
+To address the TMA issue when it does occur, Microsoft has [an additional script](https://download.microsoft.com/download/d/f/c/dfc1a7ce-e3da-4e12-94fc-bea60ba3d9ba/DetectAndUninstallTMA.ps1) to resolve the issue.

 > [!NOTE]
 > If the new Teams client is running and the TMA issue is detected by this script, it can't fix the issue.